gitlabhq/gitlabhq/doc/development/documentation/feature-change-workflow.md

 in its own MR (using the [documentation improvement workflow](improvement-workflow.md)) so that we can ensure the more time-sensitive doc updates are merged with code by the freeze.

+## Documentation requirements

+Requirements for the documentation of a feature should be included as part of the issue for planning that feature, in a Documentation section within the issue description.

+This section is provided as part of the Feature Proposal template and should be added to the issue if it is not already present.

+Anyone can add these details, but the product manager who assigns the issue to a specific release milestone will ensure these details are present and finalized by the time of that milestone's kickoff.
+Developers, technical writers, and others may help further refine this plan at any time.

+### Details to include

+- What concepts and procedures should the docs guide and enable the user to understand or accomplish?
+- To this end, what new page(s) are needed, if any?
+What pages/subsections need updates?
+Consider user, admin, and API doc changes and additions.
+- For any guide or instruction set, should it help address a single use case, or be flexible to address a certain range of use cases?
+- Do we need to update a previously recommended workflow?
+Should we link the new feature from various relevant locations?
+Consider all ways documentation should be affected.
+- Are there any key terms or task descriptions that should be included so that the docs are found in relevant searches?
+- Include suggested titles of any pages or subsections, if applicable.

 ## Documenting a new or changed feature

 To follow a consistent workflow every month, documentation changes